Wireless large AI model: shaping the AI-empowered future of 6G and beyond: Introduction

 \subsubsection{\textbf{Privacy}}

-Privacy protection is fundamental in WLAM.
+Privacy protection is fundamental in WLAM, evolving from traditional cryptographic bitstream encryption to preventing massive model weights from memorizing and reconstructing sensitive local user features.
 The system should be designed with privacy-preserving techniques to ensure that sensitive data is not exposed during model training and updates.
+While decentralized frameworks naturally preserve data locality, their high vulnerability to novel AI-specific threats, such as model inversion and gradient leakage attacks, remains a critical drawback.
 Ensuring privacy while maintaining performance is an ongoing challenge in WLAM systems \cite{dwork2014algorithmic, kalapaaking2023blockchain}.